 Who can apply?

-The workshop will commence at 10:00 CET on Monday 25 November and finish at 16:00 CET on Friday 29 November.
-A provisional programme is available on the workshop website.
+The workshop will commence at 10:00 CET on Monday 8 December and finish at 16:00 CET on Friday 12 December.

-The working language of the workshop will be English; participants must have a sufficient command of the language to be able to fully participate in the hands-on activities.
+The working language of the workshop will be English; participants must have a sufficient command of the language to be able to fully participate in all sessions of the workshop.

 Attendance at the entire workshop is mandatory.
-Participants are encouraged to bring their personal laptops; network access will be organised on location.
+Participants are encouraged to bring their personal laptops; internet access will be organised at the workshop location.

 A maximum of 400 euro per selected participant will be available towards travel expenses and will be reimbursed after the workshop.
-Accommodation will be organised by the Lorentz Center and there is no fee for the workshop.
+Participants are expected to cover the costs of evening meals, with the exception of the social dinner.

 Communication and Education Support Service,